philp1951/WeatherClock-1/README.md

 The optional weather information is retrieved from a CumulusMX system running on the local area network.

+It may be run under Python 3 on other systems - it has been tested on Windows 10

+PLEASE edit the code and make the indicated changes in order to select your system - there are two lines towards the top of the code that need changing

 Status:
 -------

-weatherclock is currently stable and ready for use.
+weatherclock is stable and ready for use but no support is offered.

 Hardware
 --------
 weatherclock is designed to be run on a Raspberry Pi with the Raspberry Pi 7" Touchscreen display.
 It has also been tested on a 16:9 HDMI monitor
+It can be also set to run on Windows 10 under Python 3.x

 Installation requirements for Raspberry Pi